sigfredonin/Z80-John-Bell-80-280/README.md

 A 4-bit shift register holds the high order 3 bits of the address, An 8-bit shift register holds the low order 8 bits of the address.
-They are wired to form a 12-bit address register.
+They are wired together to form a 12-bit address register, and provide the 2716 EPROM with the 11 address bits it requires.

 Another 8-bit shift register holds the data read from the EPROM.